Does Time Slow Down When You Move?

 What is Time Dilation?

-Anyone speeding relatively to someone not speeding will experience time dilation (aka a different flow of time).
-And this goes for any speed - be it a stroll in the park or a spaceship whooshing away.
+Anyone speeding relative to someone not speeding will experience time dilation (aka a different flow of time).
+This goes for any speed - be it a stroll in the park or a spaceship whooshing away.
 Wave your hand, and it experiences time slightly slower than your shoulder.
-Your circulating blood cells age slower than your stationary heart.
-Etc. Etc. Everything is relative.
+Your circulating blood cells age more slowly than your stationary heart, etc. Etc. Everything has its time dilated relatively.

 Would you move at the speed of light, your time would have slowed so much down that it would have stopped entirely.
 Of course, Einstein also tells us that we can never achieve this speed, but could we, and our time would stop.
 Meaning that we could factually travel to any part in the universe, instantly - from our perspective, that is.
 If time does not tick, you will not experience anything except the beginning and the end of your voyage.

 On top of this, we also have the “General Theory of Relativity” (1915).
-It taught us time too is a function of how close something is to a source of gravity.
+It taught us that time too is a function of how close something is to a source of gravitation.
 We call it “Gravitational Time Dilation” or sometimes “Acceleration Time Dilation”.
 So just by being on Earth, our time ticks a bit slower than, for example, if we were floating in space far away.
 It also says that since your feet are closer to Earth than your head is, your feet are a tiny bit younger than the rest of you.
-Crazy, indeed, but very true.
+Odd it sounds, indeed, but very true.

-Anyway, all objects will have their time ticking quicker or slower, depending on how fast they relatively move or how close to a source of gravity they are.
+In short; all objects will have their time ticking quicker or slower, depending on how fast they relatively move or how close to a source of gravitation they are.

-The speed you experience on earth (like when you are taking the bus, or flying in an airplane, or running down the stairs) affect your time a tiny bit, but the effect is so tiny it really does not matter for any of us - even that the difference is real.
+The speed you experience on earth (like when you are taking the bus, or flying in an airplane, or running down the stairs) affects your time a tiny bit, but the effect is so tiny that it really does not matter for any of us, even though the difference is real.
 Stay near a mountain, and it too affects your time because of its gravitational pull.
 But still, very little.

 GPS Satellites